UCTEEE2046S/UCT_EEE2046S_Practicals/VSCode for STM32 Development/README.md

 # VSCode for STM32 Development
+Prerequisite:
-Prerequisite: VSCode installation + STM32 update and demo
+- VSCode installation
+- STM32CubeProgrammer downloaded onto the PC that will be used to program

 # Method 1
-Video guide availible at: Amathuba under Practical 4
+Video guide availible at: Amathuba under Practical 4 **Note:** this method does not work on Mac OS devices and you will need to use Method 2

 ## Get stm32-for-vscode extension
 Navigate to the Extensions tab in VScode and install the stm32-for-vscode extension